cake-contrib/Cake.Recipe/docs/input/docs/fundamentals/set-parameters.md

 Default Value:

-If a NuGet.Config file isn't located, the following URL's are used.
+If a NuGet.Config file isn't located, the following URLs are used.

 ```csharp
 new []{